JamesSaxon/dist_analysis/README.md

   This is the code that pulls out all voting returns, and creates a single output file for the main tables of the paper.
   These files are not included; instead, the files with final votes are (next section).
+* For the power diagram districting and the implications for minorities, minority VAP fractions for each district are extracted using `power_minority.jq` and `power_minority.sh`.
 * For Appendix G (post-selection of minority majority districts), I select plans with at least two "minority" seats (defined as both over half Democratic and more than 30\% Black VAP),